Fr3d/camect-ha/README.md

 As a learning exercise, I have written a more featureful Home Assistant integration for the [Camect Hub](https://camect.com/).
-I wanted fully-fledged devices and controllable entities for the hub and its cameras.
+It provides fully-fledged devices and entities for the hub, its cameras, and motion detection alerts.

 Many thanks to the Camect team for providing something I could learn from with their [original Home Assistant code](https://github.com/camect/home-assistant-integration), and for their [camect-py](https://github.com/camect/camect-py) library.